 Q: What amenities should I look for in a potential vacation rental?

-A: The must-have amenities vary a bit from location to location but there are some basics you need to know about.
-Some basic amenities are a spa, game room, boat dock, pool, garage and a pet-friendly cabin.
+A: The “must have” amenities vary a bit from location to location but there are some basics you need to know about.
+Some basic amenities are a spa, game room, boat dock, pool, garage, and pet-friendly.
 Other amenities and criteria will fit into making your cabin competitive for attracting renters and your real estate agent should be able to tell you exactly what those are for the property that interests you.

 Q: What is the ideal number of bedrooms and bathrooms?

 A: The ideal number of bedrooms and bathrooms vary.
 The more rooms the better because large groups like to rent out cabins and share the costs but you might not be able to afford a 6 bedroom 6 bathroom cabin.
 A good rule of thumb is equal bedroom to bathroom ratio or no less than one deviation.
 When vacationing, people generally want their own bathroom.
 If you find the perfect cabin for you and your family and it needs an additional bathroom, work it into you budget and add one on.
 There is an abundance of 3 bedroom 2 bathroom cabins in the Big Bear Lake area, a way to distinguish your cabin’s ability to rent would be to add an additional bathroom and create a three bedroom three bathroom vacation rental.

 A: For many vacation home buyers a view is a key amenity in itself.
 A view will always attract more renters but you will likely spend more money on a cabin with a view.
 Over 70% of reservations are taken online and how your cabin represents online will make a difference.
 Cabins with views will draw higher rents just as lakefront cabins will.
 As with all amenities, you will work all the criteria of your potential purchase into the formula of your revenue-generating resort market investment property.
 Certain amenities such as a view will naturally attract a more upscale vacation renter.